dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 It turned out Nietzche feared nihilism as much as I. His work covered the creeping nihilism encroaching on Western society, as God's impending "death" drew nearer.
 However, I feel Nietzche jumped the gun on this.
-Here's a few articles [barely] worth reading that further describe the metaphysical ideas above.
+Here are a few articles that further describe the metaphysical ideas above.

 #### [Neural Networks and Spider Brains](/posts/2015-11-21-neural-networks-and-spider-brains.html)